athanggupte/ApexReflectTool/README.md

 # Apex-Reflect-Tool

 Automated reflection data generator for [Apex Game Engine](https://github.com/xdevapps/ApexGameEngine) based on clang LibTooling.
-The generated c++ files are intended to be used with Apex Game Engine's Reflection library.
+The generated C++ files are intended to be used with Apex Game Engine's Reflection library.

 * Currently tested only on windows, Visual Studio 19